remiscarlet/mmd-foo/projects/Reimu_Parasuteraru/README.md

 - Need to replace rose bush texture
 - Desat at 0:46 a bit too noticeable
 - Remove visible lights
+- Some textures are default.
+Find other 512x to merge
+- Prob need to fork blpymeshio and update for blender 2.8x

 ## History
+- 3/21/21 - render.2-d - Slight edits to model movement to smoothen out robotic looks.
+- 3/20/21 - render.2-c - New stage with jmc2obj.
+Needs more work.
+- 3/19/21 - render.2-b - smth
 - 3/18/21 - render.2-a - Refine motions for Chorus1.
 Reposition stage A sect.
 Add transition fx to bridgeA2
  		  - render.2   - Add motions for chorus1
 - 3/17/21 - render.1-e - Add desaturation from intro w/ resaturation in rhythm.